Join Us

 ◇ The Nakato lab has shared computing servers (many-core, GPU, and storage servers).
 Lab members can use all of them.
 Supercomputers are not usually used, but you can.

-◇ Various tools for different NGS analyses are installed on the servers.
+◇ Various tools for our multi-omics analysis are installed on the servers.
 In addition to data from the publicly available NGS databases, we have a lot of valuable data available for our research, including data generated through collaborations or unpublished data.

 ◆ A strong network of researchers